GNU/Linux

 Overview

-Every once in a while I have to accomodate users who aren’t allowed to use free file sharing services such as Google Drive or DropBox.
-One way around this is setting up an SFTP only account on a public server.
-The example in this post was done on an Ubuntu 20.04 server.
+Every once in a while I have to share files with users who aren’t allowed to use free file sharing services such as Google Drive or DropBox.
+One way around this is setting up an SFTP only account on a public facing server that I control.
+The example in this post was setup on an Ubuntu 20.04 server.

 User and Group Setup